zhangjg98/personalized_health_insurance_recommender/README.md

 Make sure that you have downloaded the file `insurance_recommender.py` along with the templates folder that contains the `index.html` and `result.html` files.

 Running this program requires Python and Flask.
-If you do not have Flask downloaded on your system, you should download the `requirements.txt` file and use the command 'pip install -r requirements.txt' to download the necessary libraries to run this program.
+If you do not have Flask downloaded on your system, you should download the `requirements.txt` file and use the command `pip install -r requirements.txt` to download the necessary libraries to run this program.

-Use the command 'python3 insurance_recommender.py' to compile the code.
+Use the command `python3 insurance_recommender.py` to compile the code.
 The python command might vary depending on what version of Python is installed.
 You should then open a web browser and navigate to `http://127.0.0.1:5000`.
 Once that page has loaded, you should be able to use the Personalized Health Insurance Recommender.

 ### Future Improvements